urs8000/particulate-matter_ESP32_SDS011_BME280_DHT22/README.md

 running:  110 - 130mA
 waiting:   70mA  (no sleep mode implemented)

+### authentication
+* both authentication methods are available you have to configure the device via the console in the desired method
+* - Over-the-Air Activation (OTAA)
+* - Activation by Personalization (ABP)

 ### remarks
 * please read carefully the changes made in lmic/config.h
 * and the compiling selections made for the board